 They are performing excellently in carrying out their duty and doing exactly as we require them to do.
-The previous pumps had a two-stage operation where the first stage they agitated the material in the liquid and the second stage, they pumped.
+The previous pumps had a two-stage operation where in the first stage, they agitated the material in the liquid, and in the second stage, they pumped.
 The ScatPump doesn’t need agitation prior to pumping.
-They just agitate as they pump resulting in continuous pumping.
-This means that the pumps are able to keep up with high demand, maintain lower levels of liquid in the sumps, which means the faster recovery of the water into that water circuit.
+They just agitate as they pump, resulting in continuous pumping.
+This means that the pumps are able to keep up with high demand and maintain lower levels of liquid in the sumps, which means the faster recovery of the water into that water circuit.

 There is also a safety factor to add in there.
-The ScatPump maintains a lower level in the sump that means the operators aren’t working around higher water levels.
+The ScatPump maintains a lower level in the sump which means the operators aren’t working around higher water levels.

 Is it too early to tell how much more performance you’re getting out of these than the others?